Enhjin/Vivere/docs/final.md

 ##### Randomized Maps

-*Algorithm*

 To avoid overfitting our agent on one kind of map, we applied randomized Prim’s algorithm to write our own randomized map generator to get large numbers of maps to train and test our agent.
-Here is the modified version of randomized Prim’s algorithm:
+Here is the modified version of randomized Prim's algorithm:

 >
 * Build a 2D grid of blocks;